don-willingham/ths_wiki/Laser_Cutter.md

 Tool Use
 --------

+-   *'Check lens and “bucket” filter.
+Clean if necessary (see **Maintenance** section below for procedures)*'
 -   Create a new document in CorelDraw that is 24"Wx12"H
 -   Load SVG or create design.
 Use only the 8 supported colors.
 -   “Print” design
     -   Before clicking “OK” to print, go to “Preferences” and set appropriate values for each color.
     -   Review information from the class on how to do this.
     -   Review Laser Cutter documentation and log book for what settings to use.
+-   Turn on the exhaust fan.
 -   Power on Laser Cutter.
+-   If air assist nozzle is installed, turn on its air
 -   Put masking on your material to reduce scorching.
 (We have a large roll of self-adhesive masking in the Laser Cutter work area.)
 -   Place material on the cut bed.
 -   Set the Z-axis height and return the focus alignment tool to it's storage location.
--   Turn on the exhaust fan.
 -   Close all Laser Cutter doors.
 -   Press “Next ==&gt;” on the laser cutter control panel to use the most recently printed file.
 -   Double check your work.
 -   Press “Start”.
 -   **Never leave the Laser Cutter unattended!**
--   Write a short entry about your print job in the Log Book about who, when, what you cut, and what settings you used.
+-   *Write a short entry about your print job in the Log Book about who, when, what you cut, and what settings you used.*

 Tips and Tricks
 ---------------